-Note that the changes to the Companies Act 2006 mean that, in order to be able to call a general meeting on less than 21 clear days' notice, the Company must make a means of electronic voting available to all shareholders for that meeting.
+Note that, in order to be able to call a general meeting on less than 21 clear days' notice, the Company must make a means of electronic voting available to all shareholders for that meeting.
 The shorter notice period would not be used as a matter of routine for such meetings, but only where the flexibility is merited by the business of the meeting and is thought to be to the advantage of shareholders as a whole.

-In accordance with Rule 7.19(6) of the Hong Kong Listing Rules, the executive directors and their respective associates will abstain from voting in favour of resolution 21 for the reasons set out on page 10 of this document.
+In accordance with Rule 7.19(6) of the Hong Kong Listing Rules, the executive directors and their respective associates will abstain from voting in favour of resolution 20 for the reasons set out on pages 10 and 11 of this document.

-The Board recommends all shareholders vote in favour of all the resolutions, as the directors intend to do in respect of their own shares (with the exception of resolution 21) and consider that the resolutions are in the best interests of the Company and shareholders as a whole.
+The Board recommends all shareholders vote in favour of all the resolutions, as the directors intend to do in respect of their own shares (with the exception of resolution 20) and consider that the resolutions are in the best interests of the Company and shareholders as a whole.